PerfectlySoft/PerfectDocs/guide/SMTP.md

 ### EMail

-Using email object to compose and send an email.
+Use email object to compose and send an email.
 Check the following example code:

 ``` swift
 // initialize an email draft with mail connection / login info